yoember/yoember.github.io/index.md

 (Please note, it is `computed.gte` and not `computed.get`.)

-If you have two computed property, and both has to be `true` you can use a third computed property with `and`.
+If you have two computed properties, and both must be `true`, you can use a third computed property to compute the `and`.

     Ember.computed.and('firstComputedProperty', 'secondComputedProperty')